 Here are answers to some frequently asked questions related to indoor air pollution

 1. What Type of Air Cleaners Can Be Used to Fight Indoor Air Contaminants?

 The following types of air cleaners are currently available in the market, and each one is effective in its own way.

 - High-Efficiency Particulate Air or HEPA Air Cleaners work on a mechanical filtration model to purify the air.

 - Electrostatic Air Cleaners can help in removing charged pollutants and collecting them on a plate.

 - Ultraviolet Light Germicidal Irradiation Air Cleaners or UVGI removes moulds, mildew, dust mites and other biological pollutants using UV rays.

 - Gas phase Carbon Activated Filters are incredibly useful in removing smoke and particulate matter.

-No, AC does not help in reducing or curbing indoor air pollution.
+No, an AC will not help in indoor air pollution prevention or reduction.
 You have to use an air purifier to purify the air in your indoor atmosphere.

 As you can see, indoor air pollution is very real, and equally harmful as outdoor air pollution.
 Many of the things we use or do at home can slowly contribute to polluting the air inside, causing all kinds of health issues.
 Use the above information and indoor air pollution control measures to understand how indoor air pollution works and how you can purify the air in your home with some simple steps.